raghananth/eks-workshop/content/beginner/150_spotnodegroups/spotnodegroups.md

 ```

 {{% notice warning %}}
 Note, the instance types above might not be present in your region.
-To select instance types that meet that criteria in your region, you could install [https://github.com/aws/amazon-ec2-instance-selector](https://github.com/aws/amazon-ec2-instance-selector) and execute the command `ec2-instance-selector --base-instance-type m5.large --flexible` to get a diversified selection of instance types available in your region of choice that meet the criteria of being similar to m4.large (in vCPU and memory terms)
+To select instance types that meet that criteria in your region, you could run `eksctl create nodegroup` command with Instance Selector options flags to help you select compatible instance types for your application to run on.

+Execute the command `eksctl create nodegroup --cluster=eksworkshop-eksctl --region=${AWS_REGION} --managed --spot --name=ng-spot --dry-run --instance-selector-vcpus=2 --instance-selector-memory=8 --instance-selector-cpu-architecture=x86_64` to get a diversified selection of instance types available in your region of choice that meet the criteria of being similar to m4.large (in vCPU and memory terms)
 {{% /notice %}}

 Spot managed node group creates a label **eks.amazonaws.com/capacityType** and sets it to **SPOT** for the nodes.